lambdaridge/copilot-preparation-exercises/EXERCISES.md

 **In VS Code:**
 1. Open VS Code
 2. File → Open Folder
+3. Navigate to this folder and open it
-3. Open the integrated terminal
+4. Open the integrated terminal
-4. Run `dotnet build` - you'll see build errors until Exercise 1 is complete
+5. Run `dotnet build` - you'll see build errors until Exercise 1 is complete

 ---